mhayes853/WhyPeopleKit/Sources/WPAnalyticsCore/README.md

 This protocol defines the basic functionallity for recording analytics.
 It has a singular `record` method requirement that is responsible for recording an instance of `AnalyticsEvent`.

-This core library contains 3 implementations:
+This core library contains 5 utility implementations that you may find especially useful for testing or debugging:
 1. `ConsoleAnalyticsRecorder` - Prints analytic events to the console.
 2. `TestAnalyticsRecorder` - Records events in memory and allows for inspection of analytic events during testing.
 3. `IssueReportingAnalyticsRecorder` - Reports an issue using swift-issue-reporting when an analytics event is recorder.
+4. `NoopAnalyticsRecorder` - Does nothing when receiving anlytic events.
+5. `VariadicCombinedAnalyticsRecorder/AnyCombinedAnalyticsRecorder` - Combines multiple analytics recorders into 1.

 Additionally, you can find `MixpanelAnalyticsRecorder` and `PostHogAnalyticsRecorder` in WPMixpanelAnalytics and WPPostHogAnalytics respectively.